 This amp is a very nice alternative to the Katana that comes in below $350 in most places.

 Even Marshall has been pumping out great modelling combos.
 The Code 50 is another great example of classic brands expanding their market.
-After the success of the MG series, it was time for Marshall to discover what they can get out of solid-state technology, and the answer is the Code series.
+After the success of the MG series, it was time for Marshall to discover what they could get out of solid-state technology, and the answer was the Code series.

 The Code series is supposed to model classic Marshall amps like the JTM, JVM, JCM800 and the Plexi Superlead.
 It does this surprisingly well, and it all sounds pretty great through the 12-inch speaker.

-The Code also comes in a 100 watt head version, and Marshall even sells special Code 2x12 and 4x12 cabs designed specifically for the head.
+The Code also comes in a 100 watt head version, and Marshall even sells special Code 2×12 and 4×12 cabs designed specifically for the head.

 Again, these amps are amazingly affordable.
 The Code 50 goes for around $250 in most places, and the head goes for around $300 new.